- Faculty and Associates

 Do you require the GRE, TOEFL and/or IELTS test(s)?

+This year, given the complications and restrictions in taking GRE and English language tests due to COVID-19, the School of Public Policy will be waiving these requirements.
 Applicants with a degree from an accredited University outside of Canada will have to submit GRE scores.
 Applicants who have received their degrees from non-English speaking Universities are required to submit TOEFL/IELTS scores.

 Here are details regarding SFU's English Language Requirements